AdielEstrada/AD-Account_Creation_CMD/README.md

-# Active Directory Account Creation. and Common CMD Commands
+# Part 3 - Creating Accounts in Active Directory and Using Common CMD commands